I may receive a commission for purchases made through product links on this page, but I always stand by my opinions and endorsements!

 What people like

-As a result of the self-adjusting modeling heat exchanger, this tankless water heater is very efficient.
+As a result of the self-adjusting model heat exchanger, this tankless water heater is very efficient.
 Most significantly, you can be able to control temperature; you only need to use a led indicator.

 What people do like

-It needs to be installed at the point of use where you need hot water, for example, on the sink or shower head.
+The tankless water heater needs to be installed at the point of use where you need hot water, for example, on the sink, showerheads and other appliances.
 However, if you don’t have a very big house, this will not pose a big problem.

 - Great compact design (small in size)